Sawdust Art Festival: History

 In 1965, a group of hippie-type artists were dissatisfied with the nearby Laguna Beach Festival of Arts (FOA) and its jury system, which they viewed as rigged and part of The Establishment.
 This group held their first exhibit in 1965 on the vacant Peacock lot near Park Avenue in Laguna; it was called "The Rejects Festival" by some in the media and at the FOA.
 The group held their second showing in 1967 on the Kronquist lot in north Laguna.

 In 1968, the festival moved to its present three-acre site on Laguna Canyon Road, across the street from the established FOA.
 At this location, Sawdust artists began building, "wildly conceived, mostly wood-built quasi-dwellings, which were heavy on the rustic theme, with no two alike."
 They also built a wooden, fort-like gate, and spread sawdust or wood chips onto the bare ground.

 While the festival in its early days had a carnival atmosphere, with streakers and religious fanatics preaching amid the booths, it was sparsely attended.
 Admission was initially free; but it was raised to 25 cents in the early 1970s, “only after some locals came to chant and preach rather than look,” according to an early exhibitor.

 Attendance grew and reached a peak of 350,000 in the early 1970s.
 By the mid-1980s, the home-made booths, gate, and sawdust remained, but as the festival became more respectable, attendance fell to around 250,000.

 In 1985, the Sawdust spent $60,000 for a new front facade, a mock-up of the nearby Hotel Laguna and three other Laguna buildings.
 Later, Sawdust management erected a permanent, Bavarian style facade.

 The Sawdust's “Benevolence Fund,” started in 1987, is a non-profit organization, assisting artists living in Laguna Beach who have, “suffered a catastrophic event, making them unable to work."
 This fund holds yearly fundraisers.

 By the late 1980s, the Sawdust was becoming a bigger tourist attraction than the Festival of Arts.

-By 2003, the festival had acquired professional management, was charging $5.50 for admission, had about 200,000 visitors a season, and new artists were only allowed to exhibit if they were Laguna Beach residents.

-By 2015, the Sawdust joined Laguna's other two festivals in offering one admission ticket for all three events.
-Also, by 2015, several artist/exhibitors have been at the festival since its early days; they include Doug Miller, Nikki Grant, Dion Wright and David Nelson.

-2020 & thereafter saw strict measures against the COVID-19 pandemic, including wearing masks and enforcing social distancing.
+In 2015, the three Laguna Beach art festivals were included in one admission ticket.